-Kayhan Kalhor is a composer of Kurdish and Persian classical music and well known as a member of the Persian/Kurdish folk and classical ensemble Ghazal and Yo-Yo Ma’s Silk Road Ensemble.
-He is also virtuoso on the kamancheh, setar, and Persian violin.
-He is globally renowned for his original works, his interpretations of traditional music, and his collaborations with other classical and modern musicians.
+Composer and soloist Kayhan Kalhor is one of the world’s most renowned masters of the Iranian stinged instrument, the Kamancheh.
+A composer of Kurdish and Persian classical music and globally renowned for his original works, his interpretations of traditional music, and his collaborations with other classical and modern musicians.

-Kalhor was born to a Kurdish family in the Kermanshah Province of Iran, but raised in Tehran.
-He began studying music when he was in primary school, and began playing in Iran’s National Orchestra of Radio and Television at the age of 13.
-He also studied classical music of the Persian radif tradition and continued his research in Kurdish and Turkic traditions in the northern part of Khorasan Province.
-He also studied and collaborated with the celebrated tar and setar maestro Mohammad-Reza Lofti at Tehran’s music conservatory, which is where he became proficient on the Persian violin.
-Kalhor then moved, first to Europe and then to Canada, where he studied composition in the European classical tradition.
-He received a degree from Carleton University.
-He then immigrated to the United States.
+Kalhor was born into a Kurdish family of musicians in Tehran.
+He began his musical education at the age of seven and began playing in Iran’s National Orchestra at the age of 13.
+His career has spanned decades where he has studied traditional music of Iran and Tukey.
+Kalhor moved to Europe and then to Canada, where he studied composition in the European classical tradition.
+He received a degree from Carleton University and later immigrated to the United States.